yandex-cloud/docs/en/billing/concepts/individual-bill.md

 <br/>The balance has not been topped up during the entire reporting period (0 rubles).
 <br/>The grant amount is 1,000 rubles.
 <br/>The credit limit is 2,000 rubles.
-<br/>By the end of the reporting period, the amount for resources consumed is 2,300 rubles.
+<br/>At the end of the reporting period, the amount for consumed resources is 2,300 rubles.
 The credit limit has not been reached and the grant has been fully spent.
 <br/>Total amount: 2300 - (0 + 0 + 1000) = 1300 (rubles).
 <br/>At the beginning of the next reporting period, 1,300 rubles will be debited from the linked bank card.
 A payment receipt will also be generated for 1,300 rubles.